groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/image/pptx.en.md

 platform_tag: "nodejs-java"

 ############################# Head ############################
-head_title: "Integrate image into PPTX with JavaScript"
+head_title: "Adding Image signatures to PPTX file with JavaScript"
-head_description: "Leverage the power of JavaScript applications to insert image-based signatures into PPTX files.
-Effortlessly sign PDFs, Word documents, Excel spreadsheets, presentations, and more with image signatures."
+head_description: "Put image signature on PPTX file for Node.js using a few lines of code.
+Use GroupDocs.Signature for Node.js via Java API to add images."

 ############################# Header ############################
 title: "Sign PPTX files using image signatures"